Rhyton: Geography

 Rhytons were very common in ancient Persia, where they were called takuk (تکوک).

 After a Greek victory against Persia, much silver, gold, and other luxuries, including numerous rhytons, were brought to Athens.
 Persian rhytons were immediately imitated by Greek artists.

 Not all rhyta were so valuable; many were simply decorated conical cups in ceramic.

+Rhytons are represented in Chinese archaeology.

 Greek symbolism

 Classical Athenian pottery, such as red-figured vases, are typically painted with themes from mythology.
 One standard theme depicts satyrs, which symbolize ribaldry, with rhyta and wineskins.
 The horn-shaped rhyta are carefully woven in composition with the erect male organs of the satyrs, but this blatantly sexual and somewhat humorous theme appears to be a late development, consistent with Athenian humor, as is expressed in the plays of Aristophanes.
 The ornate and precious rhyta of the great civilizations of earlier times are grandiose rather than ribald, which gives the democratic vase paintings an extra satirical dimension.

 The connection of satyrs with wine and rhyta is made in Nonnus's epic Dionysiaca.
 He describes the satyrs at the first trampling of the grapes during the invention of wine-making by Dionysos: